syncfusion-content/javascript-docs/js/Spreadsheet/Ribbon.md

 # Ribbon

-A ribbon is a command bar that organizes a spreadsheet's features into a series of tabs at the top of the control.
+A ribbon is a command bar that organizes a Spreadsheet's features into a series of tabs at the top of the control.

 ## Ribbon Customization